psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 In the second iteration of this set, for the first Isle of Wight Steampunk festival, I embed this tale in the *Wish Ring*, as a tale related to a item in Mary's "box of precious things" — a recipe stone, etchd with the word "soup" — merch from the time of once, when a tinker and his wife came travelling to their village.

-*I've also wondered about using this stroy in something like a `plains old people` style frame tale.*
+*I've also wondered about using this story in something like a `plains old people` style frame tale.*

 One variant I particularly like can be found in a collection of tales "from Soviet lands":